-Municipalities, heritage centers, publishers and travel organizations are increasingly looking for academically trained professionals who can creatively and critically reflect on tourism as a cultural phenomenon and who can provide tourists with enticing ideas and well-informed stories.
+Municipalities, heritage centres, publishers and travel organisations are increasingly looking for academically trained professionals who can creatively and critically reflect on tourism as a cultural phenomenon and who can provide tourists with enticing ideas and well-informed stories.

 Facts and figures

-Tourism and Culture is a specialization of the Master’s program in Arts and Culture.
-The other specializations are:
+Tourism and Culture is a specialisation of the Master’s programme in Arts and Culture.
+The other specialisations are:

-Master's program Tourism and Culture in 2 minutes
+Master's programme Tourism and Culture in 2 minutes

 Admission and application